How to retain staff (UK)

 In a recent survey by Edenred, almost a fifth of the 2,000 people interviewed had chosen to leave their job in the past 12 months.
 A quarter admitted that COVID had made them stay at their current company longer than they wished.

 There is no doubt that the pandemic has given many people the time to reflect on their current job and future career path.
 The cost and time of the commute and the challenge of getting the right work/life balance have come sharply into focus for a large swath of the working population.

 Free 30 minute consultation

-If you would like further advice on retaining staff, please get in touch.
+If you would like further advice on how to retain staff in your place of work, please get in touch.
 I offer a free, no obligation 30 minute consultation.
 There’s no hard sell.
 Just sensible advice.